Institutional Review Board/Human Subjects

 2. Weighing the project’s risks to the researcher’s safety, the College’s international relations and/or reputation, etc. against the potential benefits to the College, relevance to the researcher’s scholarship, tenure-track, etc., and school/department priorities.

-3. For consideration of relevant international laws/regulations normally not applicable to Emerson College and its faculty, students and staff, and referral to outside counsel, if necessary (in particular for countries under GPDR).
+3. For consideration of relevant international laws/regulations normally not applicable to Emerson College and its faculty, students and staff, and referral to outside counsel, if necessary (in particular for countries under GDPR, PIPL, and others).

 These offices will be in direct touch with researchers if they have additional questions or concerns.